Lukeasargen/TnseqPipeline/README.md

                         Experiment folder name.
   --index INDEX         Index name.
   --controls CONTROLS [CONTROLS ...]
                         List read names without the filetype and separated by a space.
   --samples SAMPLES [SAMPLES ...]
                         List read names without the filetype and separated by a space.
   --output OUTPUT       Output name.
 Analysis outputs to a folder with this name.
                         default=default.
-  --debug               Boolean flag that outputs all my debugging messages.
+  --debug               Boolean flag that outputs all my debugging messages. default=False.
+  --plot                Boolean flag that automatically makes a few plots of the data.
                         default=False.
-  --plot                Boolean flag that automatically makes a few plots of the
-                        data. default=False.
-  --norm {total,quantile,ttr}
+  --norm {total,quantile,ttr,nzmean}
                         String argument.
-Choose the normalization between total count, quantile, or ttr (total trimmed reads). default=ttr.
+Choose the normalization between total count, quantile, ttr (Total Trimmed Reads), nzmean (Non-Zero Mean). default=ttr.
   --quantile QUANTILE   Float argument.
 Quantile used to normalize. default=0.75.
   --ttr TTR             Float argument.
-Percentage of the highest and lowest
+Percentage of the highest and lowest values which
-                        values which are excluded before calculating the mean. default=0.05.
+                        are excluded before calculating the mean. default=0.05.
   --strand {both,forward,reverse}
                         String argument.
-Specify strand for analysis.
+Specify strand for analysis. default=both.
-                        default=both.
+  --stat {mannu,ttest,wilcoxon,zinb}
+                        String argument.
+Choose the statistical test between mannu (Mann Whitney U test), ttest (T test), wilcoxon, zinb (Zero-Inflated Binomial Regression). default=None.
   --alpha ALPHA         Float argument.
 Significance level. default=0.05.
   --min_count MIN_COUNT
                         Integer argument.
 Threshold for lowest number of insertions PER GENE after pooling.
 Removes genes with insertions.
 These genes are not tested for significance and saved in a separate output table. default=1.
   --min_inserts MIN_INSERTS
                         Integer argument.
 Threshold for lowest number of insertion sites with hits BY GENE.
 Removes genes with low hit diversity (unique insertion sites).
 These genes are not tested for significance and saved in a separate output table. default=2.
   --min_sites MIN_SITES
                         Integer argument.
 Threshold for lowest number of insertion sites with hits BY GENE.
 Removes genes with low TA sites (TA_Count < min_sites).
 These genes are not tested for significance and saved in a separate output table. default=0.
   --pooling {sum,average}
                         String argument.
 Sum or average the hits PER GENE to get a merged value for the expression at the gene level. default=sum.
   --smoothing SMOOTHING
                         Float argument.
 Smooth the ratio for small counts. ratio=(sample+smoothing)/(control+smoothing). default=1.
   --expansion EXPANSION
                         Float argument.
 Expansion factor used in the fitness formula described by Opijnen (Nature 2009). default=250.
   --insert_weighting    Boolean flag that scales PER GENE based on unique inserts.
+The
-                        The Formula is
+                        Formula is
                         new_hits=old_hits*(unique_inserts/average_unique_inserts).
                         default=False.
   --length_norm         Boolean flag that scales PER GENE based on gene length.
                         default=False.
   --gc                  Boolean flag that calculates the GC content of each gene.
+Not used
-                        Not used in any test, but it makes some plots and gets saved in the output. default=False.
+                        in any test, but it makes some plots and gets saved in the output. default=False.
   --ef EXCLUDE_FIRST, --exclude_first EXCLUDE_FIRST
                         Float argument.
 Exclude insertions in the first X percent of the gene. default=0.
   --el EXCLUDE_LAST, --exclude_last EXCLUDE_LAST
                         Float argument.
 Exclude insertions in the last X percent of the gene. default=0.
 ```